What does community policing mean to you?

 Currently, the Police Department assigns community policing to specialty positions, such as the Neighborhood Resource Officer, School Resource Officers, and programs like Kirkland Community Police Academy, National Night Out Against Crime, and Coffee with a Cop.

-During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, focus groups, and an online survey to help identify priorities on community policing.
+During the spring and summer of 2019, the City collected feedback through a variety of civic engagement activities, including neighborhood association meetings, focus groups, and an online survey to help identify priorities on community policing.

-Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.
+Updates on what comes next will be posted to this website as they become available, and please sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this and other civic conversations.